Best UK Cities to Stargaze

 Timeanddate.com allows you to input your location before generating information about when you’re most likely to be able to spot the planets.
 With lots of helpful information about what's in our universe, this is a great way to educate your family about the wonders of space.

 Escaping the city after lockdown - the best UK places to stargaze

 Good news for those in areas with high light pollution - Dark Skies Festival have released a list of the best UK National Parks to stargaze in, with seven UK parks having achieved International Dark Sky Reserve status.
-If you’re planning on booking a post-lockdown break, check out our nearby resorts for the perfect spot to rest your head after a night of stargazing.
+If you’re planning on booking, check out our nearby resorts for the perfect spot to rest your head after a night of stargazing.
 These national parks include:

 - Brecon Beacons National Park, just over an hour's drive from Trecco Bay Holiday Park.